Brief data for post-5- tension post

 The details of the I shape for the C channel.

-I have drawn the elevation of the I shape, which has four gauge lines the distance between the second and the third gauge is given as 9″.The Other gauge distances are to be calculated by subtracting 9 inches from the overall depth and dividing by Two.
+I have drawn the elevation of the I shape, which has four gauge lines.
+The distance between the second and third gauge is given as 9″.The Other gauge distances are to be calculated by subtracting 9 inches from the overall depth and dividing by 2.

 The details for the gauge lines for the I shape.